 Key Issues in an Intellectual Property Licence

-Extent of the Licence: It will be necessary to consider the extent of the licensee's rights.
-This may include: Whether the licence granted is exclusive, sole or non-exclusive; whether the licensee can sublicence the IPRs to others; the geographic territory; and the extent of the permitted end-use of the IPRs, (e.g. within a particular market sector or limited to a specific application of the IPRs).
+Extent of the Licence: It should set out the extent of the licensee's rights.
+These may include whether the licence granted is exclusive, sole or non-exclusive, whether the licensee can sublicence the IPRs to others, the geographic territory in which the licence applies, and the scope of use permitted, (e.g. within a particular market sector or limited to a specific application of the IPRs).
 An issue to be agreed and included which will be critical for the licensee will be whether the licensor allows or requires the licensee to take action to defend the licensed IPRs against infringement by third parties.

 Duration: A licence can, at most, only last as long as the IPRs in question.
 Hence, where a bundle of IPRs is being licensed, royalties for each IPR should be separately stated so that royalties for continuing IPRs are payable after one IPR has expired.